Technology and Startup centers

 Münchner Werksviertel: Werk1

-The WERK 1 startup center has ten shareholders, including the Free State of Bavaria (26%), WERK1.Bayern GmbH (24.5%), the Landkreis (district) and the City of Munich (10% each respectively).
+The WERK 1 startup center has ten shareholders, including the Free State of Bavaria (26%), WERK1.Bayern GmbH (24.5%), the Landkreis (district) and the capital city of Munich (10% each respectively).

 The WERK1 target group comprises founders of innovative digital startups, self-employed persons/freelancers, students, and other entrepreneurs still at the start of their journey.
 At WERK1 they come into contact with a diverse and open-minded community of coworkers, startups, alumni, mentors and corporates.